On a summer evening in 1974, when I was just 7 years old, I witnessed an event that would ultimately change my life.

 As I recounted what I observed to the adults in my life, I began to hear over and over the same thing, “oh, you saw a UFO!”

 And it stuck.
-That was the same summer John Lennon “saw a U.F.O.”
+That was the same summer John Lennon “saw a U.F.O.” ((Walls and Bridges liner notes, “On the 23rd Aug.
+1974 at 9 o’clock I saw a U.F.O. -J.L.”))
 And, as an avid comic book reader, I quickly found UFO & Flying Saucer by Gold Key Comics.
 And the school library got a brand new book by Charles Berlitz called, The Bermuda Triangle.
 Von Daniken’s Chariots of the Gods was shelved right next to it in a spot it claimed 6 years before.

 As my childhood progressed into adolescence, I had the privilege to live near Wallops Island in Virginia and the NASA base it was home to.
 The woods that shaded my rabbit’s hutch extended across a large chain-link fence topped with barbwire that delineated NASA from the rest of the world, but I practically lived on that base.
 My father worked there.
 So did my mother on occasion.
 My friends and their families lived and worked there.
 I watched many a rocket get sent to space.
 Met the real Six Million Dollar Man (another story for another time!).
 Sat in the cockpit of a U-2 spy plane that had a ground crew member that went by the name Cool Hand (his real name was Luke).